 What This Mean For the NCAV Investors

 One thing that classic Benjamin Graham value investors can do is to look at the NCAV opportunities available to them and then rank them by expected return.
-This is different from the blanket approach that I advocated before when laying out my NCAV scorecard.
+This is different from the blanket approach that I advocated before when laying out in our Net Net Hunter Scorecard.
 The scorecard can definitely yield good results because it's based on the results of academic studies that look back over a number of decades to see how well the investment strategy works.
 In the scorecard, I do things like screening out companies with more than 25% debt-to-equity but this wouldn't be an issue using Benjamin Graham's special situation formula because it would be just one factor in the expected return of the stock.